How to Reduce the Frustration from Moving Day

 - Pace yourself.
 Stop unpacking at a reasonable time.
 It’s very easy to keep going until the wee hours of the night since your adrenaline will be pumping.
 Whatever you don’t get unpacked will still be waiting for you the next day, week or month.
 It will wait for you!

-While not all the stress can be eliminated from a move, organizing your belongings and preparing yourself for some bumps in the road can help reduce your frustration level on moving day.
+While not all the stress can be eliminated from a move, organising your belongings and preparing yourself for some bumps in the road can help reduce your frustration level on moving day.